 Useful life

-Building improvements 25
+Building improvements Lower of 25 years or unexpired term of the ECWPA

 Plant and equipment Unexpired term of the ECWPA

 IT equipment 3

 Vehicles 3

 Furniture and fixtures 3

 Asset residual values and useful lives are reviewed and adjusted if appropriate, at each financial position date.
 The carrying amount of property, plant and equipment is reviewed at each financial position date to determine whether there is any indication of impairment.
 If any such indication exists, an impairment loss is recognised in profit or loss.
 The carrying amount of property, plant and equipment is derecognised on disposal.